Payment of Fees

 - Students can grant restricted access to parents, guardians, employers or other third parties to view and/or pay tuition bills by clicking on Payments and Billing, eBill, then Online Payment for instructions.

 Students and/or third parties have the following options for making a payment:

-- Credit card: The Bursar’s Office does not accept in-person or mailed credit card payments.
-However, credit card payments may be made online via TU’s eBill and Payment System.
-Instructions on how to do so may be found on the Payment Options page at www.towson.edu/bursar.
-All bill payments made with a credit card are processed by a third-party vendor, and are assessed a 2.75 percent convenience fee (minimum $3) on the payment amount.
+- Credit card: The Student and University Billing Office does not accept in-person or mailed credit card payments.
+However, credit card payments may be made online via TU’s eBill and Payment System under Payment Options.
+All bill payments made with a credit card are processed by a third-party vendor and are assessed a 2.95 percent convenience fee (minimum $3) on the payment amount.
 Visa, Discover, MasterCard, and American Express credit cards can be used for tuition, fees, room, dining plans and other charges.

 If a student’s account reflects a credit or zero balance and they choose NOT to attend the upcoming term, they MUST drop all of their classes by the end of the Change of Schedule period in order to receive a 100 percent refund of tuition and fees.
 Students must withdraw online through Self Service.
 To withdraw online, login to Towson Online Services and click on Self Service; Student Center; Enroll/Drop.
 Notification to the instructor does not constitute a proper withdrawal.

 Regardless of their account balance, if a student fails to withdraw in the proper manner and time frame, they will be financially responsible for all term charges.
 A $150 late fee is assessed to any student who does not pay in full or establish an official payment plan with TU by their bill payment deadline.